diepes/EngAssNginx/README.md

 Nginx terraform deployment to AWS
 # ToDo
  1. remove ssh access from sg - for production deployment.
 Maybe add ssm access ?
+ 2. terraform/ec2-userdata.yaml  chainge branche from "test" to "main" git checkout
+ 3. remove terraform/asg+lb.tf if not planning to use it.

 # Exercise (Infra)
 Use Ansible and/or Terraform to automate the process of creating an AWS EC2 instance and